Here are all the best Thanksgiving recipes to add to your table! These fresh and healthy spins on the classics are absolutely full of flavor.

 The smell alone of this butternut squash risotto bubbling away is reason to make it.
 The tender, caramelized roasted squash makes sweet pockets in the creamy Parmesan rice dotted with sage.
 And that smell of shallots sautéing in butter, with a splash of white wine?
 DIVINE.
 It’s a stunner in our Thanksgiving recipes.

 These Brussels sprouts really are next level, and here’s why.
 They’re impossibly crispy, baked until they’re caramelized and the outside layers flake off into darkened crunchy chips.
-Then they’re draped in a tangy maple balsamic glaze that heightens the flavors to their peak.
 One bite of these, and everyone around the table will be asking how you did it.

 Wow is all we can say about this one.
 This vegan shepherd’s pie is the dinner recipe version of wearing a fuzzy sweater and drinking hot mulled cider.
 It’s cozy comfort food to the max!
 Imagine: a creamy gravy filled with tender vegetables, lentils and scented with fennel and sage.
 Then a fluffy layer of Yukon gold potatoes, topped with fresh rosemary.
 It’s layered together in a baking dish and then baked until golden.
 (It's also plant based.)